-The Geochemical Society recently launched a new program to support initiatives aimed at promoting networking, educational activities, analytical training or capacity building related to geochemistry in countries with low and lower-middle-income economies (as defined by the World Bank).
+The Geochemical Society invites applications for small grants to support initiatives aimed at promoting networking, educational activities, analytical training or capacity building related to geochemistry in countries with low and lower-middle-income economies (as defined by the World Bank).
 Such initiatives may include development of national and regional networks between universities, colleges, government agencies and/or industry, university level summer schools and field courses, and small lecture tours.
 The program could also partially support internships of students, researchers and technical staff in laboratories where they can learn to operate and maintain equipment possessed or soon to be acquired by their home institutions.
 Grants of up to $2,500 are available.
 The next application deadline is September 30, 2022.
 As the uncertainty related to the ongoing Covid-19 crisis requires some flexibility, grant awardees will be permitted to carry out their projects anytime in the two year period following notification of the award.

 Applications should include: